ksologubov/sdl_java_suite/utils/generator/README.md

 * `[Y|N]` means exactly `Y` character, if `"mandatory"` attribute of the `<param>` exists and is "true", `N` character otherwise.
 * `[param_since]` should be present, if the `"since"` attribute of the `<param>` exists, and `[since]` is the `Major.Minor.Patch` formatted value of this attribute.

-There are all Enum and Struct classes that are used in the represented structure should be imported.
+There are all Enum classes that are used in the represented structure should be additionally imported.

 The class should have the `@Deprecated` decorator if the `"deprecated"` attribute of the `<enum>` exists and is "true".